 - rapid automatized naming.

-Is a rapid naming deficit holding your child back?
+Is rapid naming holding your child back?

 Edublox Online Tutor is an online platform that houses a range of products and services to improve various aspects of learning.
 Our programs include Development Tutor, Reading Tutor, and Live Tutor.
 Live Tutor works in conjunction with Development Tutor, is recommended for students with mild to severe dyslexia, and aims at

-- strengthening cognitive skills including rapid automatized naming;
+- strengthening cognitive skills, including rapid automatized naming;

 - developing orthographic mapping.

-Book a free consultation to discuss your child’s learning needs after watching the video below.
+Book a free consultation to discuss your child’s learning needs..